LabTranslationalArchitectomics/riboWaltz/README.md

     comparison_df[["subsample_28nt"]] <- subset(reads_psite_list[["Samp1"]], length == 28)
     comparison_df[["whole_sample"]] <- reads_psite_list[["Samp1"]]

 Then the list with the names of the data frames of interest can be defined.
-Pay attention: here we don't have any replicate, thus each element of *names_list* is a vector with just one string.
+Pay attention: here we don't have any replicate, thus each element of *names_list* is a vector with just one string:

     names_list <- list("Only_28" = c("subsample_28nt"),
                        "All" = c("whole_sample"))